 Baseline and relative measures of births and deaths

-For our dependent variable -the difference in births during the pandemic trimesters in 2020 and 2021 relative to the expected number- we rely on official records of the number of registered live births (2015-2021) published by the Colombian National Bureau of Statistics (DANE) and the Brazilian Departamento de Informática do Sistema Único de Saúde form the Ministry of Health (DATAUS).
-The Brazilian data includes births until December 2021, whereas the Colombia data stops in September 2021.
-Data is preliminary for the last two years in Colombia, but reflects about 95% of the final figures.
-In total, we use information from 23.5 million births (19.2 from Brazil, and 4.3 from Colombia).
+For our dependent variable – the difference between the number of births during the pandemic trimesters in 2020 and 2021 and the expected number of births – we rely on official records of the number of registered live births (2015-2021) published by the Colombian National Bureau of Statistics (DANE) and the Brazilian Departamento de Informática do Sistema Único de Saúde (DATAUS) within the Ministry of Health (DATAUS).
+The Brazilian data cover births until December 2021, whereas the Colombian data stop in September 2021.
+The Colombian data are preliminary for the last two years, but reflect about 95% of the final figures.
+In total, we use information on 23.5 million births (19.2 million in Brazil, and 4.3 million in Colombia).

-We use the 2015-2019 information to calculate an expected number of births (i.e., baseline births) accounting for time trends and seasonality.
-Using these expected numbers of births we calculate our dependent variable as the ratio between observed and baseline births.
-These ratios, denoted as rbc (i.e., relative birth changes), are analogous to those of excess mortality as they express the relative change in the number of births with respect to a pandemic-free scenario.
-These calculations are disaggregated by mothers’ age (10-19, 20-24, 25-29, 30-34, 35-39, 40-54) and years of schooling groups (0 to 3 y.s., 4 to 7 y.s., 8 to 11 y.s., and 12 or more y.s.).
-Disaggregation by mothers’ age groups allows us to account for the age pattern of fertility, and the years of schooling groups serve as a proxy for women’s socioeconomic position.
-Given the nature of educational systems in these two countries, and the characteristic of the labor markets, particularly for women, our years of schooling groups are a good proxy, not only for human capital accumulation but also for women's socioeconomic status (Sánchez-Ancochea 2021; De Ferranti et al. 2004).
+We draw on the 2015-2019 information to calculate the expected numbers of births (i.e., baseline births), accounting for time trends and seasonality.
+Based on these expected numbers of births, we calculate our dependent variable as the ratio between observed and baseline births.
+These ratios, denoted as rbc (i.e., relative birth changes), are analogous to those of excess mortality, as they express the relative change in the number of births with respect to a pandemic-free scenario.
+These calculations are disaggregated by maternal age (10-19, 20-24, 25-29, 30-34, 35-39, 40-54) and years of schooling groups (zero to three y.s., four to seven y.s., eight to 11 y.s., and 12 or more y.s.).
+Disaggregation by maternal age groups allows us to account for the age pattern of fertility, and the years of schooling groups serve as a proxy for women’s socioeconomic positions.
+Given the nature of the educational systems and the characteristics of the labor markets in these two countries, particularly for women, the years of schooling groups are a good proxy not only for women’s human capital accumulation, but also for their socioeconomic status (Sánchez-Ancochea 2021; De Ferranti et al. 2004).

-We supplement our data on relative birth changes (rbc) with subnational estimates of excess mortality during 2020 and 2021.
-We define excess mortality as the difference between all-cause observed mortality and all-cause expected mortality in the absence of the pandemic, also denoted as the baseline mortality.
-We estimated weekly baseline mortality by fitting a Generalized Additive Model (Wood 2017) to weekly deaths between January 2015 and March 2020, which accounts for secular and seasonal variations in mortality, and changes in population over time.
-Following recent developments/good practices on excess mortality measurement, our measure of excess mortality uses the p-score index, which indicates the percentage difference between the observed deaths relative to the mortality baseline (Helleringer and Queiroz 2022).
-The use of p-scores allows us to compare mortality excess across different populations, regardless of differences in pre-pandemic mortality level and population size.
-We are not able to account for differences in population age structure, as the weekly mortality series in Colombia have no information on age.
+We supplement our data on relative birth changes (rbc) with subnational estimates of excess mortality in 2020 and 2021.
+We define excess mortality as the difference between all-cause observed mortality and all-cause expected mortality in the absence of the pandemic, also denoted as baseline mortality.
+We estimate weekly baseline mortality by fitting a generalized additive model (Wood 2017) to weekly deaths between January 2015 and March 2020, which accounts for secular and seasonal variations in mortality, and changes in population over time.
+Following recent developments in and good practices on excess mortality measurement, our measure of excess mortality uses the p-score index, which indicates the percentage difference between the observed deaths relative to the mortality baseline (Helleringer and Queiroz 2022).
+The use of p-scores allows us to compare mortality excess across different populations, regardless of differences in pre-pandemic mortality levels and population sizes.
+We are not able to account for differences in population age structures, as the weekly mortality series in Colombia have no information on age.